MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/language.md

 ### Option B: Separating the template from the data

-Alternatively (and more likely), you will create a re-usable card "template" without including the data.
+Alternatively (and more likely), you'll create a re-usable card template without including the data.
 This template could be stored as a file and added to source control.

 **EmployeeCardTemplate.json**